 Publisher Putnam, March 2019

 Amid rising racial tension and media scrutiny, P.T. uncovers something sinister at the heart of the boy’s murder–a conspiracy leading all the way back to the time of the Civil War.
-Risking everything to unravel the puzzle even as he fights off his own personal demons, Detective P.T.
-Marsh races headlong toward an incendiary and life-altering showdown.
+Risking everything to unravel the puzzle even as he fights his own personal demons, P.T. races headlong toward an incendiary and life-altering showdown.

 “First fiction is dangerous business: many aspire, few succeed.
 Not so with John McMahon’s debut, THE GOOD DETECTIVE.
 Tight, fast and addictive I blistered this book in a single day.
 It has everything top drawer crime fiction demands: murder, conflict and a damaged, compelling hero, all delivered in prose so crisp and clean McMahon presents like an old pro.
 If he had a second novel on the shelves I’d be reading it right now.”